Student Rights, Freedoms & Responsibilities

 This association must:

-- 5.8.1 Respect the rights of other members of the community with differing religious convictions and associations
+- 5.8.1 Respect the rights of other members of the community with differing religious

 - 5.8.2 Comply with the Code of Student Conduct and State University policies on use of facilities for religious and political purposes.